rrovetto/Ethics-in-Ontology-Development/MythsOfOntologyDevelopment.md

 **Truth**: There is degrees of mappings / degrees of Semantic Harmoniztion.
 - A mapping or harmonization between two ontologies is only a complete and true mapping/harmonization if all degrees or levels of abstract and commitments are examined for compatibility between the two ontologies.
+- *Degrees of mapping/harmonization:* there can be exact mapping, partial mapping, no mapping, etc.
-- Compare the intended meaning and formal logical semantics of the two target terms/concepts that potentially map to one another.
+- *Compare the intended meaning and formal logical semantics of the two target terms/concepts that potentially map to one another.*
 All commitments, at each degree of abstraction, of each of the two target concepts, terms, symbol-structures or ontologies to be mapped (or semantically harmonizaed) need to examined and compared.
 E.g., you need to understand the intended meaning and formal logical semantics of the ground (or most specific leaf term) is, and whether or to what extent it's the same as the other term it potentially maps to.

 NOTE: 'mapping' or 'semantic harmonization' here means the activity of identifying equivalence in intended meaning between two symbol structures (e.g., a term in an ontology, a class with a term label, etc.). 'semantic compatibility' means two ontologies or two concepts/terms/symbol-structures